How to Register Copyright in Nepal: A Simple Guide

 Once registered, copyright gives you exclusive rights to reproduce, publish, and distribute your work.

-• Protection against infringement
+• Protection against misuse or copying

-• Increases the value of your intellectual property
+• Adds value to your intellectual property

-You can apply for copyright in Nepal if you are:
+Who: You can apply if you are:

 • The original creator of the work